Geology of Bedford County, Pennsylvania

 The stratigraphic record of sedimentary rocks within the county spans from the Cambrian Warrior Formation to the Pennsylvanian Conemaugh Group (in the Broad Top area).
 No igneous or metamorphic rocks of any kind exist within the county.

 The primary mountains within the county (From west to east: Wills, Evitts, Dunning, and Tussey mountains) extend from the southern border with Maryland to the northeast into Blair County, and are held up by the Silurian Tuscarora Formation, made of quartz sandstone and conglomerate.
 Chestnut Ridge is a broad anticline held up by the Devonian Ridgeley Member of the Old Port Formation, also made of sandstone and conglomerate.
 Broad Top, located north of Breezewood, is a plateau of relatively flat-lying rocks that are stratigraphically higher, and thus younger (Mississippian and Pennsylvanian), than most of the other rocks within the county (Cambrian through Devonian).
 Broad Top extends into Huntingdon County to the north and Fulton County to the east.

 The Raystown Branch of the Juniata River is the main drainage in the northern two-thirds of the county.
 The river flows to the east through the mountains within the county through several water gaps caused by a group of faults trending east–west through the central part of the county.
 The river then turns north and flows into Raystown Lake in Huntingdon County.
 The southern third of the county is drained by several tributaries of the Potomac River.
 Both the Potomac and Juniata rivers are part of the Chesapeake Bay Watershed.

-All of Bedford County lies far to the south of the glacial boundary, and thus it was never glaciated (PA Geological Survey Map 59).
+All of Bedford County lies far to the south of the terminal moraine, and thus it was never glaciated (PA Geological Survey Map 59).
 However, during the Pleistocene epoch, or "Ice Age," periglacial (meaning "around glacier" or simply "cold") processes dominated.
 Most of the county was most likely a tundra at that time.
 The many boulder fields obvious as rocky and often treeless areas on mountainsides within the county formed as a result of seasonal freeze-thaw cycles during the Pleistocene.

 Several limestone quarries exist in Bedford County, most of which are owned and operated by New Enterprise Stone & Lime Company.
 Quarry locations include Ashcom, New Paris (inactive), Kilcoin (closed), and Sproul (inactive).

 Two coal fields exist within Bedford County.
 One is the Broad Top Field in the northeastern corner of the county, and the other is the Georges Creek Field along the southwestern border (PA Geological Survey Map 11).
 Both fields contain bituminous coal.
 There are abandoned mines in both areas and acid mine drainage is an environmental problem in the Broad Top area, where several fishless streams exist as a result of the discharge from the abandoned mines.